-The AVDD and DVDD supply the AD7612 analog and digital cores respectively.
-Sufficient decoupling of these supplies is required consisting of at least a 10 μF capacitor and 100 nF on each supply.
-The 100 nF capacitors should be placed as close as possible to the AD7612.
+The AVDD and DVDD supply the AD7952 analog and digital cores, respectively.
+Sufficient decoupling of these supplies is required, consisting of at least a 10 μF capacitor and a 100 nF capacitor on each supply.
+The 100 nF capacitors should be placed as close as possible to the AD7952.
 To reduce the number of supplies needed, the DVDD can be supplied through a simple RC filter from the analog supply, as shown in Figure 27.